 - Somewhere easily accessible (not too high)

-- Between one and one and a half meters off the ground
+- Between one and one and a half metres off the ground

 - In a place that has easy access